Reecepoulsen/yala-component-cli/README.md

 This package adds aditional functionality around ServiceNow's CLI to simplify the setup process and reduce the learning curve while using the CLI for local custom component development.

+Check out this blog post for more details [Unlocking the Potential of ServiceNow's CLI](https://reecepoulsen.hashnode.dev/unlocking-the-potential-of-servicenows-cli)

 ## Installation

 ```